 That was the question for a poll by the popular Washington DC area "nonstop news" radio station, WTOP, during morning rush hour one day earlier this month.
 The radio station broadcast callers giving their opinion that students should or should not be permitted to read their own bible during their lunch hour.
 The Rutherford Institute had filed a lawsuit against a Prince George County (Maryland) public school because some unidentified school official allegedly threatened a 7th grade middle school student with undefined "severe disciplinary action" if she didn't stop reading her bible during her lunch break (see Rutherford Institute's 9/29/2006 press release ).
 Which just goes to illustrate that WTOP lacks common sense with regard to claims that Christians are victims of anti-Christian bias.

 Of course students have the right to read a bible during their lunch hour!
 Even the Rutherford Institute concedes that the public school district acknowledges that students have this right.
 The published administrative procedure of the Prince George’s County Public Schools provides that “students may read their Bibles or other scriptures, say grace before meals, and pray before tests to the same extent they may engage in comparable, non-disruptive activities.”
 So what is the point of WTOP's rush hour poll?
-I won't speculate on their motive, but the effect of this would be to convince people that there is a live legal controversy regarding whether or not personal bible reading in public schools can be forbidden.
+I won't speculate on their motive, but the effect of this misleading journalism would be to convince people that there is a live legal controversy regarding whether or not personal bible reading in public schools can be forbidden.

 It should be obvious that the right to bible reading in public schools is secure in the United States and under no threat.
 Not even us activist atheists dispute that students have a right to read their bibles in public schools.
 France may ban students from overt displays of religious sectarianism in public schools in the name of their perverse brand of "secularism", but we are not France and never will be.
 Nevertheless, no one should be surprised if, every now and then, there is an ignorant public school official somewhere who takes the religious right's paranoid mis-descriptions of U.S. secularism seriously and, accordingly, insists that secularism requires no bible reading in public schools.
 Maybe that happened here, maybe it did not (the failure to identify a school official justifies skepticism), we don't know.
 But that doesn't translate into a controversy over whether or not such bible reading can be forbidden.